zwettemaan/CRDT_ES/scripts/README.md

 The incoming license info will be ordered from Rorohiko using your standard account for purchasing.
 The outgoing sublicense will be tied to your developer account.

-First, switch the _License Manager_ to _Standard_ mode via the _File - License Manager Mode_ menu.
+First, switch the _PluginInstaller_ to _Standard_ mode via the _File - PluginInstaller Mode_ menu.

 Purchase a license for _Creative Developer Tools_ as documented in the previous section.

-Once the order is validated and the activation file has been imported, switch the _License Manager_ to _Developer/Publisher_ mode.
+Once the order is validated and the activation file has been imported, switch the _PluginInstaller_ to _Developer/Publisher_ mode.

 If you don't have a developer account yet, create and register one.
 Wait for a confirmation email, and make sure to check your spam filter.